 Booking and Website

 The airline has done much to improve the look and functionality of its website and booking tickets are simple and straightforward.
-English language is available and prices are given across several days allowing you to compare the cheapest fare.
+The English language is available and prices are given across several days allowing you to compare the cheapest fare.
 Rules and regulations of tickets are clearly displayed and well explained and there are regular fare promotions.

 You can also book China Eastern tickets from most major travel agents and through online travel portals such as Zuji.

 Aircraft, In-Flight Entertainment, and Seats

 China Eastern Airlines has invested in a number of new Airbuses in recent years but large parts of the fleet are still dated and amenities onboard are not up to international standards.
-The airline has made a concerted effort to improve services on board in recent years and is probably ahead of its Chinese competitors but still has some way to go to catch up with its Star Alliance partners.
+The airline has made a concerted effort to improve services on board in recent years and is probably ahead of its Chinese competitors.

 As is to be expected with older planes some of the upholstery is worn and this can affect the comfort of the seats.
 Economy class is cramped and seats or table trays can occasionally be broken.
 For business class travelers, the service is likely to be a disappointment with grumbles about seats that don’t fully recline, poor food choices and few premium extras.

-Aside from a handful of international flights, including New York, London, and Tokyo, which feature personal entertainment systems, most flights feature a ceiling screen every dozen or so rows which is usually tuned into a Chinese film or TV show.
+Aside from a handful of international flights, including New York, London, and Tokyo, which feature personal entertainment systems, most flights feature a ceiling screen every dozen or so rows which are usually tuned into a Chinese film or TV show.
 Some flights don’t feature any in-flight entertainment.

 The quality of the food and meals is ok if you stick to the basic noodle and rice Chinese dishes but the Western concoctions are usually best avoided – sometimes this is not a problem as they frequently run out.
 They claim to offer special pre-ordering of meals for vegetarians and vegans although reports of these meals actually turning up are rare.